Meet the Gay Muslim Filmmaker Who Secretly Filmed His Pilgrimage to Mecca

 “As a Muslim, you should leave Mecca alone.
 By making this film, I’m being a transgressor.
 I’m crossing a line.
 And what makes it even more problematic is that I happen to be a gay Muslim man.”
 So why did he do it?
 We caught up with Sharma to find out.

 VICE: You’ve had positive reactions to this film, but also negative.
-What is it that touches a nerve; that you talk about your sexuality in the context of Mecca or that you filmed there?
+What is it that touches a nerve?
+Is it that you talk about your sexuality in the context of Mecca, or that you filmed there?

 Did you know when you decided to undertake the hajj that you wanted to film it?